ome/omero-figure/_posts/2015-10-12-omero-figure-demo-app-how-it-works.markdown

   </div>
 </div>

-The demo app doesn't have it's own OMERO server.
+The demo app doesn't have its own OMERO server.
 The html and javascript simply come from the figure.openmicroscopy web site (which is hosted by github).
-The demo app instead gets it's OMERO images and metadata from the [JCB dataviewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.
+The demo app instead gets its OMERO images and metadata from the [JCB dataviewer](http://jcb-dataviewer.rupress.org/), which is a public image repository built with OMERO.

 The JCB dataviewer provides public image data and image rendering, but doesn't support saving